-The GHGRP does not represent total U.S. GHG emissions, but provides facility level data for large sources of direct emissions, thus including the majority of U.S. GHG emissions.
+The GHGRP does not represent total U.S. GHG emissions, but provides facility level data for large sources of direct emissions, thus representing the majority of U.S. GHG emissions.
 The GHGRP data collected from direct emitters represent about half of all U.S. emissions.
-When including greenhouse gas information reported by suppliers to the GHGRP, emissions coverage reaches approximately 85–90% (See Figure 1).
+When including greenhouse gas information reported to the GHGRP by suppliers, emissions coverage reaches approximately 85–90% (See Figure 1).
 The Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2012 contains information on all GHG emissions sources and sinks in the United States.

 Learn more about the differences between the Inventory and the GHGRP.

 Figure 1: U.S. Greenhouse Gas Inventory and the Greenhouse Gas Reporting Program